tbttin/notes/makes/gnu-make-manual.md

   The `%` character matching any sequence of *zero* or more characters.

 - When a prerequisite fails to exist in the current directory, if the *pattern* in a `vpath` directive matches the name of the prerequisite file, then the *directories* in that directive are searched just like (and *before*) the directories in the `VPATH` variable.

 [#Selective-Search]

-### How Directory Searches are Performed {#Search-Algorithm}
+### How Directory Searches are Performed

 - The algorithm `make` uses to decide whether to *keep* or *abandon* a path found via directory search is as follows:

   1. If a target file does not exist at the path specified in the makefile, directory search is performed.

   2. If the directory search is successful, that path is kept and this file is tentatively stored as the target.

   3. All prerequisites of this target are examined using this same method.

-  4. After processing the prerequisites, the target may or may not need to be
+  4. After processing the prerequisites, the target may or may not need to be rebuilt:
-     rebuilt:

      1. If the target does *not* need to be rebuilt, the path to the file found during directory search is used for any prerequisite lists which contain this target.

         In short, if `make` doesn't need to rebuild the target then you use the path found via directory search.

      2. If the target *does* need to be rebuilt (is out-of-date), the pathname found during directory search is *thrown away*, and the target is rebuilt using the file name specified in the makefile.

         In short, if `make` must rebuild, then the target is rebuilt locally, not in the directory found via directory search.

 - Use `GPATH` variable to use a simpler algorithm of other versions of `make`.

   If the file does not exist, and it is found via directory search, then that pathname is always used whether or not the target needs to be built.

 [#Search-Algorithm]

-### Writing Recipes with Directory Search {#Recipes_002fSearch}
+### Writing Recipes with Directory Search

 - Just use *automatic variable*s in recipes (`$^`, `$@`, etc.).

 [#Recipes_002fSearch]

-### Directory Search and Implicit Rules {#Implicit_002fSearch}
+### Directory Search and Implicit Rules

 - The search through the directories specified in `VPATH` or with `vpath` also happens during consideration of implicit rules.

 [#Implicit_002fSearch]

-### Directory Search for Link Libraries {#Libraries_002fSearch}
+### Directory Search for Link Libraries

 - When a prerequisite's name has the form `-lname`, make handles it specially by searching for the file `libname.so`, and, if it is not found, for the file `libname.a` in:

   + The current directory,